Welcome to the Science Lab where inquiring minds are able to explore the world around them.

 My name is Margaret Hinton.
 I am excited to assist teachers and students in the Science Lab with hands on activities that will increase their understanding of how things work.
 I graduated from Oakland University with a degree in Elementary Education with a major in Social Studies and a minor in Language Arts.
 This is my second year teaching at Huron Academy.
 I look forward to working with your child as they use higher order thinking to analyze and observe in the Science Lab.
 Email: firstname.lastname@example.org

-My name is Miss Jasmund and this is my sixth year teaching computers.
+My name is Miss Jasmund and this is my seventh year teaching computers.
 I teach K-6 computers, as well as act as Huron’s Webmaster.

 I received my Bachelor’s degree in Elementary Education with a major in Child Development and minors in History and Physical Science from Central Michigan University in 2008.
 I also hold an Early Childhood endorsement, and I received my Master’s degree in Educational Technology from Central Michigan University in 2011.

 Kindergarten-First Grade: You can expect your child to acquire/enhance basic computer knowledge and techniques.
 Your child will learn how to utilize the mouse and keyboard.
 Your child will also participate in activities that use technology to reinforce Huron’s curriculum.
 In addition, your child will be introduced to beginning keyboarding lessons by using the Type to Learn Jr. program.
 As with the older grades, your child will get the experience of working in Microsoft programs, Internet Explorer, as well as gain experience working on our classroom SMART Board.